House Republicans jostle for post-Boehner leadership power

 WASHINGTON A battle for control of the U.S. House of Representatives began taking clearer shape on Monday with a senior Republican announcing his bid, as expected, to replace retiring Speaker John Boehner, and another conservative declining to run.

-Five-term Republican Majority Leader Kevin McCarthy, who is the front-runner to become Boehner's successor, made it official in a letter to his House Republican colleagues and separately criticized Democratic President Barack Obama's foreign policy.
+Five-term Republican Majority Leader Kevin McCarthy, the front-runner to become Boehner's successor, made it official in a letter to House Republican colleagues and separately criticized Democratic President Barack Obama's foreign policy.

 The 50-year-old Californian has built bridges to the Tea Party faction of the party, but his bid was met with skepticism from some of the same conservatives who made Boehner's tenure turbulent, ultimately driving him from power.